lawrennd/old_talks/_posts/2018-05-31-faith-and-ai.posts.md

 ### Faith and AI

+There would seem to be at least three ways in which artificial intelligence and religion interconnect.

 1. Artificial Intelligence as Cartoon Religion
 2. Artificial Intelligence and Introspection
-3. A Systemic Catch 22
+3. Independence of thought and Control: A Systemic Catch 22

 ### Singulariansm: AI as Cartoon Religion